issus/altium-library/README.md

 Prior to using a DBLib, it would often take me half a day to fill out the bill of materials.
 I'd have to find each resistor on the suppliers website, list it down with the suppliers part number, manufacturer, manufacturer name, etc... now I just generate the BOM in the output job, and everything is done.
 No more trying to remember "was that 33uF cap 25V or 50v?", or finding out after the fact that no, that capacitor isn't available as a 47uF 50V variant in that package, despite the fact you were sure it was!

-Basically: You save time on the design, and you greatly reduce errors occuring from specifying a part you didn't actually use (who hasn't accidentally specified a right angle connector when it was really vertical on the board - oops?)
+Basically: You save time on the design, and you greatly reduce errors occuring from specifying a part you didn't actually use (who hasn't accidentally specified a right angle connector variant when it was really vertical on the board - oops?)

 # The Library
 ### Why use this library over something like Ultra Librarian?
 Ultra librarian doesn't have high quality 3d models or parametrics.
 If all you need is basic footprint, Ultra librarian is what you want.
 If you want something open source, ultra high quality parts and with all the data fields you desire.. then you'll probably really like this library.

+If you're integrating your electronic design into a housing or designing injection moulded cases for it - you need accurate 3d models or your mechanical engineers will spend a lot of time making sure the case fits your design files.

 ### Data
 All parts in the database are matched with every relevant parameter that Digi-Key carry for the part, so you can search/filter within Altium for the part you require.
 If you are looking for low Rds(on) N-Ch fets, just add the Rds(on) column to the Altium library window and sort by it.